top of page

 Dry Socket After Tooth Removal – Causes, Symptoms, Severity, and How to Prevent It

-Dry socket – also known as alveolar osteitis – is a common and painful complication after tooth removal.
+A dry socket (also known as alveolar osteitis) is a common and painful complication that can occur after tooth removal.
 Although not dangerous, it can cause severe and relentless pain.
-Fortunately, dry sockets are not infections, they are temporary, and the good news is that they always fully resolve.
+Fortunately, dry sockets are not dangerous, are not infections, and always resolve completely with no long-term adverse effects.

 Transparent 3D rendering of lower jaw with teeth, highlighting a red area indicating pain or infection, with yellow nerve pathways.